qoolixiloop/qool-latex-loop/README.md

 <h1 align="center"> qool-markdown-loop </h1>

 ## 💖 Welcome Dear Friend!
-> You are visiting the qoolixiloop **markdown** repository.
+> You are visiting the qoolixiloop **Markdown** repository.
 Please read on, if you like to find out, how you can profit from it.
 > Enjoy!
 > :sparkles: